Deool Band: Plot

 In ISRO, he is warmly welcomed by his superior Dr. Vyas(Mohan Agashe).
-However, his rival Dr. Ballar (Sunil Abhyankar) who had previously failed in this project, is agitated at his inclusion in the group.
-Meanwhile, during a family outing of Raghav, Hafiz tries to kill him by bombing the mall.
+However, his rival Dr. Ballar (Sunil Abhyankar), who had previously failed in this project, is agitated at his inclusion in the group.
+Meanwhile, during a family outing with Raghav, Hafiz tries to kill him by bombing the mall.
 However, he forgets the bomb in the rickshaw itself, which is later confiscated by the Anti-Terrorism Squad, who begin a hunt for Hafiz and his teammates.
-The night before the submission of the project to ISRO, Raghav is upset to find out a festival, dedicated to Swami Samarth, being celebrated in his society.
-He angrily storms at the event and makes a scene.
-Subsequently, he is man-handled and beaten by the residents.
+The night before the submission of the project to ISRO, Raghav is upset to find out that a festival, dedicated to Swami Samarth, is being celebrated in his society.
+He angrily storms out of the event and makes a scene.
+Subsequently, he is manhandled and beaten by the residents.
 In retaliation, he calls up Dr. Vyas and blackmails him into shutting down the temple permanently, in exchange of the frequency project.
 Dr. Vyas is forced to call the police and gets the temple shut down.
 However, unknown to Raghav, in his absence, his daughter accidentally ends up locking his project with a password, that Raghav is unable to remember.
 However, the big twist happens when God Swami Samarth (Mohan Joshi) himself comes to Raghav to test his atheism.

 Next day, Raghav confides his problem to ISRO, who give him a deadline of 3 days to submit it or else, be ousted from the contract.
 Raghav's colleague Dr. Deshpande recommends the name of Dr. Satyajit(Sunil Barve), a world-class hacker to him.
 He asks him to go to Sriharikota in Andhra Pradesh, to get his project unlocked.
 Meanwhile Raghav's mother comes and reveals herself to her daughter-in-law and granddaughter.
 Raghav, reluctantly, leaves with his family for Sriharikota, without informing his security personnel.

+God Swami Samarth helps him recover the password by giving various hints through a pilgrimage his father was willing to complete before his death at Akkalkot.